cod3astro/neuralprot_beta/README.md

 Rather than training one massive model to predict all GO terms simultaneously, NeuralProt uses **Dynamic Tree Splitting** — an automated process that grouped the 38,560+ GO terms in the ontology into 375 biologically coherent clusters based on annotation co-occurrence patterns in the training data.

 Each cluster became one model group.
-Groups tend to contain GO terms that are biologically related — for example, one group covers all kinase-related molecular function terms, another covers terms related to ion channel activity.
+Groups tend to contain GO terms that are biologically related, for example, one group covers all kinase-related molecular function terms, another covers terms related to ion channel activity.
 This means each model only needs to learn a focused, manageable prediction task rather than the entire annotation space.

 The routing is implicit: at inference time, the feature vector is passed to every loaded model group in parallel.
 There is no explicit routing step — every group independently decides whether its terms apply.